11:45-12:15

 Head of Launch Quality Centre, Bentley Motors Ltd

 Instead of delivering a standard lecture on technology cost savings, Bentley Motors lifts the impact of human mechanics in managing digital change.
 Decades ago, manufacturing struggled with the cultural shift toward automation; today, we face comparable hurdles with AI.
 This session explores how to use AI as a system enabler that strengthens—rather than disrupts—your core operational mindset and excellence models.
-Drawing on generational research and shop-floor data, Bentley shares its real-world journey towards achieving operator acceptance on the production line.
+Drawing on generational research and shop-floor data, Bentley shares its real-world journey towards achieving operator acceptance on the production line

 The Future of Operational Excellence and AI

-Panel discussion
+Panel discussion chaired by Joseph Paris:

 Case Study Breakout Sessions